glpi-project/doc/source/modules/assets/computers.rst

 Each computer has its own information and related hardware (monitor, components, etc.).
 All this information is divided into tabs.
 You can find your computers in **Assets > Computers**:

+.. tip:: Note that if you modify a field manually, it will be considered locked.
+          This will prevent it from being modified the next time the automatic inventory is uploaded.

+          For more information, see :doc:`lock </modules/configuration/locks>`

 Computer
 --------